Work at the Olympic Center!

 THIRD SHIFT SUPERVISOR

-MINIMUM QUALIFICATIONS: One year supervising maintenance crews or two years’ experience in the construction, operation, maintenance, and repair of facilities at the journeyman level.
+Qualifications: One year supervising maintenance crews or two years’ experience in the construction, operation, maintenance, and repair of facilities at the journeyman level.
 Appropriate education may be substituted for up to half the operating experience.
+Must be able to work independently or as a part of team and be reliable.
+Applicants must be able to lift up to 50 lbs.

-COMPENSATION: Entry rate of $25.05/hr.
-ORDA offers an excellent benefit package including paid leave (sick, vacation, and personal time); paid holidays; health, dental, and vision insurance; long term disability and supplemental life insurance at preferred rates; participation in the NYS and Local Retirement Systems; and optional participation in NYS Deferred Compensation.
+Compensation: Starting rate is $26.03/hr .
+The Olympic Authority offers an excellent benefit package including paid leave (parental, vacation, holiday, sick and personal time); participation in the NYS and Local Retirement Systems; health, dental, and vision insurances; and optional participation in the NYS Deferred Compensation Plan.

-Interested candidates should email a letter of interest and resumé with a subject line of “Third Shift Supervisor Inquiry” to:
+Interested candidates should submit a resume via email with a subject line of “Third Shift Supervisor” to:

 Marianne Smith